MouradGaa/Game-of-Thrones-Wiki-Angular-Web-App/README.md

 ## Description

-This wevv application allows users to navigate through the books, characters, houses of the amazing world of Game of Thrones.
+- This web application allows users to navigate through the books, characters, houses of the amazing world of Game of Thrones.
+- The web is built using Angular and the [API of Ice And Fire](https://anapioficeandfire.com/)

 ## Installation